 Adjusting the Speakers

-BAL: Press this knob so it extends.
-Turn the knob to move the sound between the right and left speakers.
-The middle position is a detent and balances the speakers.
+Balance: Turn the balance control behind the upper knob to move the sound between the right and left speakers.

-FADE: Press this knob so it extends.
-Turn the knob to move the sound between the front and rear speakers.
-The middle position is a detent and balances the speakers.
+Fade: Turn the fade control behind the lower knob to move the sound between the front and rear speakers.